 There are more points of vulnerability than ever before as contact centres continue to grow, become more efficient, and more metrics driven.
 It’s easy to miss a strategic phishing attack.
 It can sneak up on you like a shovel to the face, and the damage is done before you realize you were even vulnerable to begin with.
 Without proper training, phishing attacks really can seem to come out of nowhere.
 As remote agents are facing new and additional distractions away from the contact centre, proper training is more imperative than ever to keep your teams alert.

-The final, and increased, threat this holiday season: hackers.
+The final and increased threat this holiday season: hackers.
 When we think of a hack in the news, some of our first thoughts are of brand reputation loss, stolen sensitive data, and damage control.
 We see everywhere that it’s not an if, but when an organization will be hacked.
 This holiday season is no exception as many organizations are processing more data through phone and digital channels than in person.
-With the right technology in place, you can ensure that in case of breach, there is no sensitive data to be compromised.
+With the right technology in place, you can ensure that in case of a breach, there is no sensitive data to be compromised.
 What better surprise to leave a hacker than blindsiding them with no financial data to steal!

 Holiday tip: regular testing is key in reducing the risk of being hacked.
 This is a great opportunity to take the next step and de-scope your contact centre for PCI DSS compliance.